tonybaloney/django-cosmos/README.md

 # `django-cosmos`

-A Django backend for Cosmos DB.
+An experimental Django backend for Cosmos DB.

+Do not use yet!
+I just want to see how and if its possible for this to work.